How To Be A Successful Businessman – 50 Rules Of Entrepreneurship Only The Rich And Ruthless Know

 It’s true bankers are more inclined to lend you money when you have a track record.
 The same can be said for your credit rating.
 They lend to people who have had a successful chain of transitions.
 If you have none of these, you need to partner with someone who does.

 Past the first transition, even if you give up most of your equity, it will be worth it.
-That track record will carry over to second, third and so on.
-Understand, that having your mother in law or father in law on the deal with you can be a red flag to bankers.
+That track record will carry over to the second, third, and so on.
+Understand that having your mother-in-law or father-in-law on the deal with you can be a red flag to bankers.
 More than one last name across the page is always the better option.

-When you’re looking for banks, keep an eye of for two that have just merged.
+When you’re looking for banks, keep an eye out for two that have just merged.
 If there’s a new bank in town, set up a tent outside their front door.
 Also remember, there ARE financial institutions out of this country that require none of the above.
-It’s YOUR job to go to them, even if means hunting for cheap flights or riding on a boat!
+It’s YOUR job to go to them even if it means hunting for cheap flights or riding on a boat!
 The US is not the only financial playground in the world.

 Of course, it’s also perfectly fine to shop for a deal.
 More than six credit checks on your report is not a big thing!

-When it comes to angels, aka the old man with money who will fund your project.
-Expect a GREAT one to take 85-95% of your deal and throw your ass out within 1 year if you can’t deliver as the CEO or boss.
+When it comes to angels, aka the old man with money who will fund your project, expect a GREAT one to take 85-95% of your deal and throw your ass out within 1 year if you can’t deliver as the CEO or boss.
 While you might think you can manage, the truth is most can’t!
-Finding angels is no difficult, it’s only difficult but you never ask.
+Finding angels is not difficult; it’s only difficult but you never ask.

 If possible, position yourself properly by using audited financials.
 You’ll double your chances of approval.
 When they’re from a big fix firm, you can expect that to be even 25% higher.